tinne26/ggfnt/specification.md

-# `tgbf` font format specification
+# `ggfnt` font format specification

 This is a bitmap font format created for indie game development and pixel art games.

-Font files use the `.tgbf` file extension.
+Font files use the `.ggfnt` file extension.

+.ggfnt

-File names should preferently follow the "name-type-size-version.tgbf" convention, with `type` and `version` being the most optional parts.
-For example: `bouncy-mono-8d4-v2p14.tgbf`. `8d4` indicates that the font's ascent is 8 pixels and the descent is 4 pixels.
+File names should preferently follow the "name-type-size-version.ggfnt" convention, with `type` and `version` being the most optional parts.
+For example: `bouncy-mono-8d4-v2p14.ggfnt`. `8d4` indicates that the font's ascent is 8 pixels and the descent is 4 pixels.
 The extra ascent and extra descent, as described later in the metrics section, are not considered for this indication.
 None of this is mandatory.

-Maximum font file size is limited to 64MiB per spec, which is much more than enough for practical purposes and eliminates a whole class of problems during parsing, storage and others.
+Maximum font file size is limited to 32MiB per spec, which is much more than enough for practical purposes and eliminates a whole class of problems during parsing, storage and others.

 The binary format is designed to be reasonably compact, have safe limits and keep all critical data on easy to search structures (binary searches mostly), avoiding the need for many complex helper structures after parsing.